How Much, and How Often Should I Water My Garden?

 Ok, now that you understand the logic, I’ve got the easy answer and the hard answer.
 I’m nice, so I’ll jump to the easy answer first.

-If you live on the SF Peninsula, these are the good starting points for scheduling your irrigation clock based on plant type, sun exposure, and irrigation type.
+If you live in the Bay Area, these are the good starting points for scheduling your irrigation clock based on plant type, sun exposure, and irrigation type.
 The assumption is that this is for “peak water use”, typically July.
 Most clocks have the option to program monthly, so the watering times should be lower in, say, March, or completely off during the rainy season.
 This is, unfortunately, not the magic number that works for every property.
 Monitor and make adjustments as needed for your particular garden’s exposure, microclimate, irrigation efficiency, and drainage.

 The number of minutes represents the TOTAL for the week.
 In most cases (where you’re not doing very deep watering) the total should be broken down into 2 or 3 watering days.
 Refer back to Step 2 to decide how to break-up the total.